GregoryVigoTorres/spelt/README.md

 If you don't use the `runsplash` script, be sure to check the Splash options in `settings.py`.
 Consult the [scrapy-splash](https://github.com/scrapy-plugins/scrapy-splash) docs for reference.

-You can change `splash_args` in `config.py` to scrape a little faster or slower, which might be useful if Splash is timing out or it's taking too long to scrape.
+You can change `splash_args` in `settings.py` (see [Splash docs](https://splash.readthedocs.io/en/stable/) for reference) to scrape a little faster or slower, which might be useful if Splash is timing out or it's taking too long to scrape.
 Optimal settings depend a lot on the network and site you're scraping.
 Consult the Splash docs for all available options.

 Edit `spiders/serialize.py` to define the URL you want to scrape, or any other spider options, per the [Scrapy spider docs](https://doc.scrapy.org/en/latest/topics/spiders.html#scrapy-spider).